 In a year when there is an ordinary election of Councillors, the annual meeting will take place on the second Wednesday following the first Thursday in May.
-In any other year, the annual meeting will take place in the month of May.
-The annual meeting will:
+In any other year, the annual meeting will take place in the month of May within 21 days of the retirement of the outgoing Councillors (Note, retirement takes place on the fourth day after the election).
+In any other year, the annual meeting will take place in April or May.